ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/delegates.md

 **_Any_ delegate type, with any number of parameters, is supported, so long as it has a return type.**

-## Injecting @Rezolver.IResolveContext
+## Injecting @Rezolver.ResolveContext

-All @Rezolver.IContainer.Resolve* operations have an @Rezolver.IResolveContext at their heart.
-Through the context, you can get the
+All @Rezolver.Container.Resolve* operations have an @Rezolver.ResolveContext at their heart.
+Internally, this captures the type that was requested, the container and any active scope.
+Through this context you can also create scopes (with
-@Rezolver.IResolveContext.Container that originally received the call, the @Rezolver.IResolveContext.Scope and the
-@Rezolver.IResolveContext.RequestedType.
-It can also be used to create a new child scope (through its implementation of the
-@Rezolver.IScopeFactory interface).
+<xref:Rezolver.ResolveContext.CreateScope*> and resolve instances of other types with its <xref:Rezolver.ResolveContext.Resolve*>
+overload.

 If you need the context to be passed to your delegate - just make sure to declare a parameter of that type, most commonly you'll probably use the single parameter specialisation of the @Rezolver.DelegateTargetContainerExtensions.RegisterDelegate* or